emipa606/DEHotkeys/README.md

 https://ludeon.com/forums/index.php?topic=43294.0]Forum Post

 Feel free to report issues, ask questions, or suggest features here or on GitHub.
-I'm always looking for ways I can improve the mod!
+I&apos;m always looking for ways I can improve the mod!

 made by DemonEinstein on August 10, 2018